-The Elderly Nutrition Program, administered by the Executive Office of Elder Affairs, allows local elderly agencies to provide nutritious meals to senior citizens.
+The Elderly Nutrition Program, administered by the Executive Office of Elder Affairs, allows local agencies to provide nutritious meals to older adults.
 Meals are provided at congregate meal sites, such as senior centers, churches, schools and other locations.
 The congregate setting provides opportunities for socialization and companionship.
 It also offers programs related to nutrition education, exercise activities, health promotion and disease prevention.
 Some programs also offer meals on weekends.
 Transportation is often available for those who have trouble getting around on their own.
-The Elderly Nutrition Program also provides home-delivered meals to senior citizens (age 60 or older) and handicapped or disabled people under age 60 who live in housing facilities occupied primarily by the elderly where congregate meals are served.
+The Elderly Nutrition Program also provides home-delivered meals to older adults (age 60 or older) and handicapped or disabled people under age 60 who live in housing facilities occupied primarily by older adults where congregate meals are served.

-Each meal contains at least one-third of the current daily Recommended Dietary Allowance of nutrients and considers the special dietary needs of the elderly.
+Each meal contains at least one-third of the current daily Recommended Dietary Allowance of nutrients and considers the special dietary needs of older adults.
 In addition to providing meals, the Elderly Nutrition Program provides access to social and rehabilitative services.